-Recipients of the Chancellor’s Citation for Excellence are chosen from nominations made by faculty, staff and alumni of the University community.
+Recipients of the Chancellor’s Citation for Excellence are chosen from nominations made by faculty and staff of the Syracuse University community.
 A selection committee of faculty and staff from across campus reviews nominations and makes recommendations to the Chancellor.

 A substantial bequest from the estate of Dr. L. Douglas Meredith, a 1926 graduate of the College of Arts and Sciences, has enabled the University to create the Laura J. and L. Douglas Meredith Professorships to recognize and reward outstanding teaching at Syracuse University.